 The sign in front of the square root can again be fixed by requiring a well-defined limit as the coupling constant goes to zero.
 As $\b \to 0$, we have

 which shows that the $f_-$ branch should be chosen, and from now on, we will proceed with this branch.
 At large $r$, the metric function behaves as

 where

 is the effective cosmological constant.
-In order to have an asymptotically AdS$_3$ solution ($\L <0$), the following constaints on the parameters should be satisfied
+In order to have an asymptotically AdS$_3$ solution ($\L <0$), the following constraints on the parameters should be satisfied

 As we see, the bare cosmological constant $\Lambda_0$ in the action \eqref{ActionVT} should always be negative and the coupling constant $\b$ should be positive but has an upper bound depending on the bare cosmological constant.
-In Figure \ref{fig1}, the effect of the hair parameter $q$ is shown for a particular choice of $(m, \L_0, \b)$ satisfying the constaints.
-One always has a black hole with a single horizon and increasing the value of $q$ shifts the location of the event horizon towards the larger values of $r$.
-As apperant from \eqref{veccomp}, while $w_0^2$ is finite at the event horizon, $w_1$ diverges.
+In Figure \ref{fig1}, the effect of the hair parameter $q$ is shown for a particular choice of $(m, \L_0, \b)$ satisfying the constraints.
+One always has a black hole with a single horizon and increasing the value of $q$ shifts the location of the event horizon toward the larger values of $r$.
+As apparant from \eqref{veccomp}, while $w_0^2$ is finite at the event horizon, $w_1$ diverges.